Privacy Policy

 We engage infrastructure, hosting, database, logging, email delivery, payment, and AI inference providers as subprocessors to deliver the Service.
 They receive data only as needed for their function and under contractual obligations consistent with this Policy.

 Illustrative categories of providers include: cloud hosting and storage; transcription and speech-to-text services; large language model and embedding providers; payment processors (e.g. Stripe) for billing; and support tooling.
-Specific vendors may change over time; we maintain an overview of categories in our documentation and notify you of material changes where required.
+Specific vendors are listed on the Subprocessors page; we notify you of material changes where required.

 We do not sell your personal data.
 We may disclose information if required by law, regulation, court order, or governmental request, or to establish, exercise, or defend legal claims, subject to applicable safeguards.